Trustworthy-Hair/partyof4/README.md

 ![build status](https://travis-ci.org/Trustworthy-Hair/partyof4.svg)

-# Party Of 4 (Working Title)
+# Party Of 4

-A social app where you can find open seats at nearby restaurants.
+A social dining app where you can find open seats at nearby restaurants.
 Meet new people & eat great food!

 ## Team